BrianCusack/SQLQueryChain/README.md

 # SQL Query Chain builder

-## Test operation for building  and testing SQL Queries derived from natural language queries
+## LangGraph operation for building and testing SQL Queries derived from natural language queries

 1. Creates 3x complex questions based on the database schema

-2. Generates quiries based on the questions
+2. Generates quieries based on the questions

-3. Executes the SQL queru and outputes the result to json
+3. Executes the SQL quieries and outputes the result to json

+## TODO:
+- Evaluate the response
+- Model testing

 ## Resources